 It may be one of Yoast SEO’s lesser-known features: SEO roles.
 In the WordPress backend, a site admin can determine who gets access to the various settings and features of Yoast SEO.
 This makes for a more fluid and flexible access protocol for different kinds of users on a site.
 It is no longer a one-size-fits-all solution, but a more tailored one.
 SEO roles make Yoast SEO even more powerful for every type of user.
 Here, we’ll explain why these roles are so awesome.

 It used to be quite the challenge to use Yoast SEO in a larger site environment.
 As an admin, you’d have to choose between offering users full access to the plugin or just access to the SEO post editor part.
 That means a regular user couldn’t use the redirect manager.
 Instead, they had to ask an admin for help every time they wanted to add, change, or delete redirects.
 To make things easier, Yoast SEO provides the option for two roles: the SEO manager and SEO editor, in addition to the admin who determines who gets to see what.

 Available SEO roles

-- SEO Editor – gives access to the Yoast SEO features of the Yoast SEO metabox.
+- SEO editor – gives access to the Yoast SEO features of the Yoast SEO metabox.
 However, an SEO editor does not get access to any of the Yoast sidebar settings.
-In Yoast SEO premium, an SEO editor can also make and manage redirects.
+In Yoast SEO Premium, an SEO editor can also make and manage redirects.
 No longer do site managers have to be swamped with redirects requests by site editors, they can manage those themselves.
-By adding some magic code to the plugin, the redirect manager shows up in the WordPress sidebar menu, even if your Yoast SEO menu is hidden by default.
+For an SEO editor, the redirect manager shows up in the WordPress sidebar menu, even if the Yoast SEO menu is hidden by default.
 How cool is that?!